coder/coder/docs/admin/auth.md

 The application '<oidc_application>' asked for scope 'groups' that doesn't exist on the resource...
 ```

-A solution is typically because the identity provider has a different name for the scope.
+This can happen because the identity provider has a different name for the scope.
 For example, Azure AD uses `GroupMember.Read.All` instead of `groups`.
 You can find the correct scope name in the IDP's documentation.
 Some IDP's allow configuring the name of this scope.

+The solution is to update the value of `CODER_OIDC_SCOPES` to the correct value for the identity provider.

 #### No `group` claim in the `got oidc claims` log

-Steps to take
+Steps to troubleshoot.

 1. Ensure the user is a part of a group in the IDP.
 If the user has 0 groups, no `groups` claim will be sent.
 2. Check if another claim appears to be the correct claim with a different name.
 A common name is `memberOf` instead of `groups`.
 If this is present, update `CODER_OIDC_GROUP_FIELD=memberOf`.